boraaonur/create-chrome-extension/README.md

   - Utilizes MutationObserver for efficient injection.
   - Configured with Vite to produce a single `content.js` file.
   - Tailwind is also configured but slightly differently than `/popup`.

-### `/popup` folder
-- **Purpose:** Represents the Chrome extension's popup.
-- **Technical Details:**
-  - Built using React.
-  - Uses React DOM Memory Router by default for routing.
-If this feels like overkill for your use case, consider using the `simple-extension-router` package.
-  - Tailwind, Vite, and TypeScript are utilized.

 ## Important Notes